react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 });
 ```

-Additionally, when multiple plugs are registered from the same slot they can compose each other.
+Additionally, when multiple plugs are registered for the same slot they can compose each other.
 The first plug will be `children` for the second plug, the first plug wrapped in the second will be `children` for the third plug, and so on.

 You can also choose _not_ to render `children` in a plug, thereby ignoring the slot's children and replacing all previous plugs.

 #### `Plugin.namedPlug`

-Plug a React component into an a [`<ArraySlot>`](#arrayslot).
+Plug a React component into an a [`<ArraySlot>`](#arrayslot):

 ```jsx
 plugin.namedPlug('slotName', 'plugName', () => {